anttisalonen/progbook/rst/py4.rst

 * We need to be able to remove the edge between a node and a child node.
 Again, this is something we should be able to do with our dictionary (with e.g. my_dict[key].remove(node)).
 * We need to be able to tell if node A is either a direct or an indirect child node of node B, i.e. whether node B depends on node A. We don't have this yet.

 Let's implement this algorithm: we need to *traverse* the graph to be able to tell whether a node depends on another.
-There are two major kinds of graph traverals, *depth first search* and *breadth first search*.
+There are two major kinds of graph traversals, *depth first search* and *breadth first search*.
 In this case it doesn't matter which one we pick.

 Graph traversal
 ===============